mattermost/mattermost/doc/install/Upgrade-Guide.md

 ### Upgrading Mattermost v0.7 to v1.1.1

 _Note: [Mattermost v1.1.1](https://github.com/mattermost/platform/releases/tag/v1.1.1) is a special release of Mattermost v1.1 that upgrades the database to Mattermost v1.1 from EITHER Mattermost v0.7 or Mattermost v1.0.
-THe following instructions are for upgrading from Mattermost v0.7 to v1.1.1 and skipping the upgrade to Mattermost v1.0._
+The following instructions are for upgrading from Mattermost v0.7 to v1.1.1 and skipping the upgrade to Mattermost v1.0._

 If you've manually changed Mattermost v0.7 configuration by updating the `config.json` file, you'll need to port those changes to Mattermost v1.1.1: